(by Paul Fitzpatrick)

 Ones where you could win cash prizes (like the fruit machines or penny-falls) but never did.

 Or ones like the big crane thingy with the giant claw, where you could win prizes like watches and jewellery.
-However, the only thing I ever saw this badly constructed piece of Meccano collect in it’s giant tentacle was cheap key-rings.
+However, the only thing I ever saw this badly constructed piece of Meccano deliver was cheap key-rings.

 In saying that we never went out with the intention of coming back with anything substantial, and we knew that any money won was just going to be ploughed straight back into the place anyway.